tharunmandava/expense-manager/readme.md

 - [x] delete group
 - [x] include delete api calls
 - [ ] include update api calls
-- [ ] returning the list-by needs to return name for paid_by instead of id
+- [ ] returning the list-by-group needs to return name for paid_by instead of id